Skip to Main Content

 FBI surveillance files (1970 to 1985) on the activities of the African Liberation Support Committee and All African People’s Revolutionary Party .; this collection provides two unique views on African American support for liberation struggles in Africa, the issue of Pan-Africanism, and the role of African independence movements as political leverage for African Americans.

-Making of Modern Law: American Civil Liberties Union Papers (Primary Sources) This link opens in a new window
+Making of Modern Law: American Civil Liberties Union Papers (Primary Sources): Part I: 1912-1990

 Search the American Civil Liberties Union (ACLU) records on free speech, citizenship, race, discrimination, and other topics.